 Over the past year I’ve literally made hundreds of new friends because of how easy it is to network online.
 If you’re not actively using social media to mold a social life with an abundance of wonderful connections, you’re missing out.

-Take Responsibility For Your Social Life:
+Take Responsibility To Improve Your Social Life

 Take a look at your current social situation.
 Realize that you are responsible for each and every relationship you currently have in your life.
 Only when you take full responsibility for your relationships can you then begin to craft the social circle you desire.